andre-j3sus/isel-leic-notes/6th-semester/cn/7-nosql-databases.md

 * **Integration** - different technologies can access the database;
 * **Standards** - SQL is a standard language for relational databases;
 * **Impedance Mismatch** - the difference between the relational model and the object-oriented model;
+  * Limitation of the relational model - it is not possible to store objects (aggregated data) in a relational database;
-  * **Object-relational mapping** - a technique to map objects to relational databases.
+  * **Object-relational mapping (ORM)** - a technique to map objects to relational databases.

 ---